sparkflows/sparkflows-docs/docs/tutorials/analytics/housing-analysis.rst

 Housing-Analysis
 =================

-This workflow reads in a housing Csv file, It then filter it to aggregate number of bedrooms with specific price ranges and then prints the results.
+This workflow reads in a multiple file available in a directory, It then filter it to aggregate number of bedrooms with specific price ranges and then prints the results.

 Workflow
 -------

 Below is the workflow.
 It does the following:

-* Reads data from a Csv file.
+* Reads multiple csv file in a directory.
 * Filter it to aggregate number of bedrooms with specific price ranges.
 * Prints the results.